Recipe Overview

 Hummus is super easy to make.
 You’ll need a food processor.
 Maybe a blender would work although I’ve never tried making hummus in a blender.

-- Canned Chickpeas: Or garbanzo beans, whatever name you give them.
-They are exactly the same thing.
+- Canned Chickpeas: They may be called garbanzo beans, they’re the same thing.
 If you like, save a couple tablespoons of the liquid they’re canned in.
 It’s called aquafaba and can be substituted for the water in this recipe for an even creamier dip.

 - Garlic: Adjust the garlic to your preference.
 I’d start with one clove and go from there.